learn-co-curriculum/phase-1-using-json-server-and-postman/README.md

 ]
 ```

-We can go even further - notice the `"id"` key that is listed.
+We can go even further — notice the `"id"` key that is listed.
 Instead of just
 going to `/articles`, we can append the value of `"id"` to the end of the URL:

 ```text
 http://localhost:3000/articles/1
 ```

-Now, we instead of an array, we get the object inside of it:
+Now, instead of an array, we get the object inside of it:

 ```js
 {